jordan-berger/looptips/oref0-update.md

 `edit-pref`

 ********************
-Congrats, your loop is updated to oref1 and your runagain has saved the information for all those.
+Congrats, your loop is updated and your runagain has saved the information for all those.